kklmn/ArdquariumPi/docs/index.md

 `sudo python3 ardquariumPi.py`.
 Access the web interface by the LAN address of the Raspberry Pi.

-If you want to be able to access the web GUI remotely or you want to integrate a voice assistant, edit "ardquariumPi.py".
-Set "allowRemote = True" and add "trustedProxies" if wanted.
+If you want to access the web GUI remotely or you want to integrate a voice assistant, edit "ardquariumPi.py".
+Set "allowRemote = True" and add "trustedProxies" if needed.
 Specify a fixed address for your Raspberry Pi and enable port forwarding in your router for http (port 80).

 ### Remote connection security